Copy code

 Julie Bjelland

-This page provides opportunities to participate in research and explore survey results.
+This page offers opportunities to participate in research and explore survey findings related to high sensitivity, adult-discovered autism, and the Sensitive Autistic Neurotype.

 Sharing and Citation

-If you’d like to share or reference the following research, please link directly to this page to ensure accurate attribution and maintain the integrity of the findings.
+If you would like to share or reference the research on this page, please link directly to this page so the information remains connected to the full context and updated findings.

-Research Findings: Health and Neurological Patterns in the Sensitive Autistic Phenotype
+Research Findings: Health and Neurological Patterns in the Sensitive Autistic Neurotype

 Julie Bjelland, LMFT, conducted this survey to better understand the health and neurological patterns of autistic individuals.

-A Health and Neurological Survey for Autistic Individuals revealed significant health trends among respondents, highlighting prevalent conditions that impact many in the autistic community.
-The survey primarily included autistic individuals or those suspecting they are autistic, with an overwhelming majority (92.6%) identifying as female.
-Below, we present key health trends ranked by frequency.
+The Health and Neurological Survey for Autistic Individuals revealed significant self-reported health trends among respondents.
+The survey primarily included autistic individuals or those who suspect they may be autistic, with 92.6% of respondents identifying as women.
+These findings highlight the broad range of co-occurring health concerns that may affect autistic adults.

 2. Anxiety (88.6%)